 This course is part of the requirements for the PA Director Credential.
 It is expected that early childhood and school-age professionals demonstrate a commitment to professionalism and leadership that goes beyond the learning environment.
 This course will introduce professionals to examine, explore, and practice leadership roles in the early childhood and school-age profession.
 The course is designed for directors of both for-profit and non-profit child care centers who are seeking the Pennsylvania Keys to Professional Development Director Credential.
 Participants will build upon existing leadership skills and learn new skills from classic to innovating collaborative and team-building approaches to move towards quality improvement to maintain high level quality programming.
 Prerequisite(s): This course is part of the Pennsylvania Director's Credential.
-Students who plan to enroll in the course must have one of the following: 1) associate's degree in a non-related field including 18 credit hours in Early Childhood Education and 5 years' experience in a director/supervisory position, 2) associate's degree in a related field including 18 credit hours in Early Childhood Education and 3 years' experience in a director/supervisory position, 3) associate's degree in a related field including 18 credit hours in Early Childhood Education and 3 years' experience in a director/supervisory position, 5) bachelor's degree in a related field including 18 credit hours in Early Childhood Education and 3 years' experience in a director/supervisory position, 5) bachelor's degree in a related field including 18 credit hours in Early Childhood Education and 2 years' experience in a director/supervisory position, 5) bachelor's degree in a related field including 18 credit hours in Early Childhood Education and 3 years' experience in a director/supervisory position, 5) bachelor's degree in a related field including 18 credit hours in Early Childhood Education and 2 years' experience in a director/supervisory position, 5) bachelor's
+Students who plan to enroll in the course must have one of the following: 1) Associate degree in a non-related field including 18 credit hours in Early Childhood Education and 5 years' experience in a director/supervisory position, 2) Associate degree in a related field including 18 credit hours in Early Childhood Education and 4 years' experience in a director/supervisory position, 3) Associate degree in Early Childhood Education and 3 years' experience in a director/supervisory position, 4) Bachelor's degree in a non-related field including 18 credit hours in Early Childhood Education and 3 years' experience in a director/supervisory position, 5) Bachelor's degree in a related field including 18 credit hours in Early Childhood Education and 2 years' experience in a director/supervisory position, or 6) Bachelor's degree in Early Childhood Education and 1 year experience in a director/supervisory position.
+Upon completion of the PA Director Credential coursework, each student will be responsible for submitting an application for the PA Director Credential directly to the Pennsylvania Keys to Quality program with the Office of Child Development and Early Learning (OCDEL).
+The credential is awarded by the PA Key, not